 Any claim that this tool indicates how Google views a business is simply untrue.
 This is the first of many lies the agent will tell you.

 When asked whether submitting a website to online directories would help SEO, John Muller (Google’s Webmaster Trends Analyst) replied, “Just because a company name is mentioned somewhere doesn’t necessarily mean it’s good or bad for the company.
 I’d see those mentions more as advertising.
 If you think people are going to see it and explicitly search out your business, then that’s great.”

 Leading local SEO expert, Greg Gifford said, “Listing a business in online directories has no impact on a site’s organic visibility on Google.”

 Take a look at this example of a business that used Yell’s Reputation Manager service.
 Their site now has 401 links from the online directories to which their site was submitted by Yell:

 The site receives a total of two visitors from Google per month, both from people searching for the business by name.
-They are probably the owners of the business.

 From my own analysis of 6,000 websites with directory links, the average volume of monthly Google traffic was just one single visitor.
 For sites with 40 or more directory links, the average monthly Google traffic was a whopping two visitors.